shitcodebykaushik/linux_tut/Networking/Base.md

 - Websites like CrackStation and Hashes.com internally use massive rainbow tables to provide fast password cracking for hashes without salts.
 - Js is the interpreted language .
 - When pen-testing a web application, it is important to check whether the website uses internal or external JS.
 This can be easily verified by viewing the page's source code .
+- DNS is website query for the name of the website .